“I will never waste money on a designer handbag. I don’t need to pay for logos,” she said while sipping the Spring Godzilla Laté from Starbucks.

 You wait till everybody’s out and jump on your favorite fashion e-shop.
 You insert a “backpack” into the search bar.
 Few eye-pleasing options appear.
 But you don’t know.
 Something tells you that faux leather is not the best material.

 Later you sneak back to your computer and search for the Orsay thing Jane mentioned.
 And you scream.
-First bag you see is for freaking £200!
+The first bag you see is for freaking £200!
 “There’s no way in hell I would spend this horrendous amount of money!“ you shout.
 “Okay, calm down, and keep looking.”

 After another hour you look satisfied.
-Those bags are really nifty.
+Those bags are nifty.
 The back support.
 The adhesive layer.
 And so light.
 You've picked your winner.
-You found a 50l bagpack in a sale for £95.
+You found a 50l backpack in a sale for £95.
 How do you feel?

 Not sure about the answer?
 Let me help you.